7wingfly/autok8s/NodeParameters_Master.md

 # Master Node Parameters
 The following is a list of all available parameters you can use with the `setup_master_node.sh` script.
 At the bottom are some examples that can help you get started and some notes on things to watch out for when setting some of the parameter values.

-Parameter values which are wraped in quotes must include the quotes when applied.
+Parameter values which are wrapped in quotes must include the quotes when applied.
 <br>
 <br>